rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-cluster-setup/rke1-for-rancher.md

 RKE will need to connect to each node over SSH, and it will look for a private key in the default location of `~/.ssh/id_rsa`.
 If your private key for a certain node is in a different location than the default, you will also need to configure the `ssh_key_path` option for that node.

+When choosing a Kubernetes version, be sure to first consult the [support matrix](https://rancher.com/support-matrix/) to find the highest version of Kubernetes that has been validated for your Rancher version.

 ```yaml
 nodes:
   - address: 165.227.114.63